Continuous Test Orchestration And Execution Platform Online

 In June 2019, mobile accounted for 50.71% of all searches, with desktop dropping down to 45.53%.
 So if organic discovery is a way you are bringing in your business, and you don’t want to kiss your rankings and conversions goodbye, make sure to invest your time and effort in creating mobile-first websites.

 Still not sure if you need to design a mobile-first website?
 Consider this: according to the latest statistics by CNBC, over two billion people are accessing the internet ONLY through their mobile devices.
 That’s 51% of the total mobile phone users globally.
 And, by 2025, this number is expected to shoot up to 72.5%.
 That means there are right now millions of users who have ditched their Desktops/Laptops in favor of a mobile device.
-With so many eyeballs coming to your website from mobile devices, it’s now all the more important to ensure that your site is compatible with mobile devices. .
+With so many eyeballs coming to your website from mobile devices, it’s now all the more important to ensure that your site is mobile device testing.

 Now, don’t get me wrong, I am not suggesting you should ignore desktops.
 However you should definitely create it for the device most people view it on, and at the same time ensure that it also works on the desktops.